edgio-docs/edgio-docs/guides/applications/v7/performance/troubleshooting.md

 Troubleshoot Image Optimization issues through the following procedure:

-1. Verify that Image Optimization processed the image checking for the `x-edgeio-status` response header.
+1. Verify that Image Optimization processed the image by checking for the `x-edgeio-status` response header.
 2. Check for warnings or errors.
 3. Analyze the source and output image.

-#### Check for Warnings and Errors {/*check-for-warnings-and-errors*/}

-Check whether Image Optimization returned a warning or error by performing the following steps:
+#### Missing X-Edgeio-Status Header {/*missing-x-edgeio-status-header*/}

-1. Is the `x-edgeio-status` header missing from the response?
-If so, then the image was not processed by Image Optimization.
+If the `x-edgeio-status` header is missing from the response, then Image Optimization did not process the image.
+Check the response's status code.

 -   **2xx or 3xx Response:** Verify that the rule that enables Image Optimization was [applied to the request](#applied-rules).
 -   **5xx Response:** {{ PRODUCT }} was unable to communicate with your origin server and both the source and optimized image were not previously cached.
-2. What is the `x-edgeio-status` header's value?
+Check your origin server's availability.

+#### Check for Warnings and Errors {/*check-for-warnings-and-errors*/}

+Check the `x-edgeio-status` header to determine whether Image Optimization returned a warning or error.

 -   **OK:** Image Optimization performed one or more optimizations.

     Check for an `x-edgeio-warning` response header to find out whether one or more optimizations were skipped.
 Troubleshoot warnings by analyzing image metadata.

 -   **ERROR:** Perform the following steps:
     -   Check for a `400 Bad Request` response.
 This type of response indicates that {{ PRODUCT }} was unable to optimize the requested image due to an unsupported query string parameter or value.
 Fix the request URL's query string and then try again.
     -   Check the `x-edgeio-error` response header to find out how the [optimized image exceeded our limits](/applications/performance/image_optimization#image-requirements).

 #### Image Metadata Analysis